benhoff/qt5-agario-clone/README.md

 #### Note of Caution

 Please note that the server/game was built for educational purposes, so the server is *not* performant/optimized.
 The server implementation is single threaded.
 The data structures are basic lists (vs a quadtree or some other space-based data structure).
 No attempts where made to reduce the networking overhead.
-No attempts were made with respect to DDOS prevention and some of the client endpoints could easily be abused in a game-breaking manner, as not all of them are rate-limited.
+No attempts were made with respect to DDOS prevention and some of the server endpoints could easily be abused in a game-breaking manner, as not all of them are rate-limited.
 You've been warned!

 ## Server Pre-build Instructions